 The American University in Cairo grants authors of theses and dissertations a maximum embargo period of two years from the date of submission, upon request.
 After the embargo elapses, these documents are made available publicly.
 If you are the author of this thesis or dissertation, and would like to request an exceptional extension of the embargo period, please write to email@example.com.

 Not necessary for this item

-(2008).Dialectic of past and present in Eco's the Name of the Rose and Al-Ghitani's Zayni Barakat [Master’s thesis, the American University in Cairo].
+(2008).Dialectic of past and present in Eco's the Name of the Rose and Al-Ghitani's Zayni Barakat [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Lovato, Martino.
 Dialectic of past and present in Eco's the Name of the Rose and Al-Ghitani's Zayni Barakat.
 2008.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.